Meta Analysis Introduction

 SIOS iQ learns the behavior of each individual object across different metrics in the environment leveraging the principles of machine learning and topological behavior analysis.
 SIOS iQ identifies the anomalies in the behavior that potentially cause the performance issues to the application, correlates the anomalies to derive the relationships and determine the root cause of the problem (such as object or event), and recommends the solution to address it.
 SIOS iQ then presents any infrastructure component events that may affect performance through the Performance Root Cause Analysis Dashboard (Not Available in SIOS iQ free edition).

 The Impact Analysis tab provides information regarding the impacted and associated object(s) for each Issue in the PERC Issue and Performance Root Cause Lists.
 In List View, these objects can be sorted by Name, Type or Impacted status.
 Properties and Impact data (for impacted objects) for a specific object can be accessed by selecting it in the list and clicking the Properties or Impact button, respectively.
 Topology View (the default) provides a comprehensive, interactive graphical representation of the relationships among the root cause, impacted and associated objects or events, each indicated as shown in the legend.
-Selecting any object in the graph provides access to its Name, Type, Properties and Impact Details as shown in the below.
+Selecting any object in the graph provides access to its Name, Type, Properties and Impact Details as shown below.

 Symptom Graphs and Learned Behavior